Updated for 2025: Great Restaurants in San Miguel de Allende

 Our friend had this burger and said it was amazing.

-Steve had the Chicken Teriyaki rice bowl.
+Below is the Chicken Teriyaki rice bowl.
 Look at all the beautiful vegetables, along with the chicken topped with Nori.
-Those of you who know, Steve is pretty good at creating a dish with anything Teriyaki, so when he said this was exceptional, he knew what he was tasting.

 But my favorite thing of the day was what I ordered, the Duck Confit Tacos with spicy flor de jamacia-onion jam.
 They were the perfect balance of spice and savory with the richness of the duck confit, all wrapped in a delicious little corn tortilla.